 Fresh arrives on Disney + on March 18th.

-Noa (Edgar-Jones) is tired of the dating scene, her Tinder flooded with fuckboys.
-But when all hope seems lost, she meets Sebastian Stan’s Steve, a charming doctor with a penchant for eye-rolling but cute humour.
-However, Noa’s friend Mollie (Jonica T. Gibbs) is highly suspicious of Steve’s non-existent digital footprint, expressing her feelings that this man is way too good to be true, and just maybe, he is.
+People were naturally excited to hear that a rom-com starring Marvel’s Sebastian Stan and Normal People’s Daisy Edgar Jones was to premiere at Sundance, a potential meet-cute for the ages.
+However, what director Mimi Cave had in store for viewers was less a meet-cute and more meat-cute.
+Noa (Edgar-Jones) is tired of the dating scene, as her Tinder is flooded with random fuckboys.
+But just when all hope seems lost, she meets Sebastian Stan’s Steve, a charming doctor with a penchant for eye-rolling but cute humorous quips.
+However, Noa’s friend Mollie (Jojo T. Gibbs) is more than a bit suspicious of Steve’s non-existent digital footprint, as she expresses her feelings that this man “is way too good to be true,” and maybe, he is.

-As we build to the crescendo, the film drops its sharpened blade and cuts the bullshit, bringing in the opening titles a good 20 minutes after the journey has begun.
-It is an exquisite reveal as Mimi Cave delivers a sharp slap that wakes you up and makes you realise, ‘oh, Fresh has only just begun.
-Everything before this was a complete ruse.’
-From there, Cave fully leans into the deranged madness.
-Meanwhile, Sebastian Stan delivers one of his most crazy performances to date.
-Here his bulging eyes constantly assess Noa like a butcher assessing a pig, practically salivating while his sex appeal proves deeply alluring for even the most cautious of people.
+Fresh plays out with a sly wink as screenwriter Lauryn Kahn’s playful, tongue-in-cheek story explores the pitfalls of online dating and the systemic rot of misogyny.
+Cave plays her cannibalistic cards close to her chest, seducing us just like Steve lures Noa into a false sense of security.
+It’s telling that Mollie is innately suspicious of this upstanding, gentlemanly doctor while, in contrast, Noa falls head-over-heels for his perfect façade.
+As we build to the crescendo, the film drops its sharpened blade and cuts the bullshit, bringing us the opening titles a good 20 minutes after the journey has begun.
+It is an exquisite reveal as Mimi Cave delivers a sharp slap that wakes you up and makes you realise, “Oh, Fresh has only just begun“.
+Everything before this was a complete ruse,’ and from here, Cave fully leans into the deranged madness as Sebastian Stan delivers one of his craziest performances to date – his bulging eyes constantly assessing Noa like a butcher assessing a pig, as he oozes sex appeal.

-Fresh approaches the objectification and commodification of women by literalising it, allowing for a palpable dread and disgust at the system Steve operates within.
-Some may baulk at the idea, but it’s genuinely not that far from the real-life global trafficking underworld that runs under the surface of our major cities and towns.
-All Lauryn Kahn and Mimi Cave have done is take the real-life endemic of misogyny and push it an inch or two further.
+A myriad of influences can be seen in Steve’s persona and style, from the disarmingly charming oeuvre of Mikkelsen and Hopkins Hannibal to real-life munchers like Armin Meiwes.
+In the Machiavellian mind games Stan plays, he leans fully into the devilishly diabolical doctor’s dark and deranged sociopathic persona.
+Equally impressive is the manner in which Fresh approaches the objectification and commodification of women, allowing for a palpable dread and disgust at the system Steve operates within.
+Some may baulk at the idea, but it’s not far from the real-life modern slave trade that runs under the surface of our major cities and towns.
+All Lauryn Kahn and Mimi Cave have done is take the endemic of misogyny and push it an inch or two further.

-Mimi Cave’s beautifully twisted treat leaves you hungry for more.
-Here Edgar-Jones further cements her rising star power while Stan chews on his role, savouring each and every bite.
-It’s always tricky to build on the monstrous nature of cannibals, but Cave adds a deliciously juicy spin on a classic dish – it’s prime rib horror.
+Given Cave’s background in music direction, Fresh is coated in a most delicious style.
+Its soundtrack produces banger-after-banger, weaving Blood Orange with Karen O, Lady Wray and Duran Duran in building a delicious yet deadly musical recipe.
+A potent visual dynamism also originates from the marriage of Cave’s music video background and Pawel Pogorzelski’s exceptional cinematography through Carpenter-Esque deep focuses and trippy chromatic aberrations.
+As a result, Mimi Cave’s beautifully twisted treat leaves you hungry for more as Edgar-Jones further cements her rising star power while Stan chews on his role, savouring every bite.
+It’s always tricky to build on the monstrous nature of cannibals, but Cave adds a deliciously juicy spin on a classic dish – its prime rib horror.